pounard/goat-query/README.md

 ### Easier AND and OR WHERE nested conditions writing

-Four new shortcuts have been added for adding nested `WHERE` clauses with `OR` or `AND` operators:
+Four new shortcuts have been added for nesting `WHERE` clauses with `OR` or `AND` operators:

 ```php